 How does ff.next innovate?

 Iván Muck: We are a diverse team bringing different interests and expertise to the table.
-However, we all agree on one thing: every member of ff.next is dedicated to creating design-driven and youth-centered solutions for the mutual joy and benefit of our clients and the end-users at the same time.
+However, we all agree on one thing: every member of ff.next is dedicated to creating design-driven and youth-centred solutions for the mutual joy and benefit of our clients and the end-users at the same time.

 Design thinking is in our veins, and we consider ourselves as serial-workshoppers.
 Our UX-focused approach enables us to help financial innovators speak the same language younger customers do.

-We have developed significant domain knowledge: we became experts of GenZ and millennials in terms of their needs and the rapidly changing tendencies.
+We have developed significant domain knowledge: we became experts of GenZ and millennials in terms of their needs and rapidly changing tendencies.
 We continuously conduct extensive research with the help of our own research panel, a local non-profit organization teaching high-school students.